What is light pollution?

 Bright lights cause glare that makes it difficult for drivers to see clearly while driving, leading to car accidents.

-Likewise, pedestrians walking down dimly lit paths may trip over objects they cannot see due to overly bright streetlights shining in their eyes instead of illuminating the path ahead.
+Similarly, pedestrians walking along poorly lit paths may trip over objects they cannot see due to overly bright streetlights shining into their eyes instead of illuminating the path ahead.

-Ultimately, these negative impacts highlight how important it is for all of us to work together to reduce the unnecessary use of outdoor lighting through responsible policies and practices designed to protect ourselves, as well as the environment, from the unwanted harmful effects caused by light pollution. .
+Ultimately, these negative impacts highlight how important it is for all of us to work together to reduce the unnecessary use of outdoor lighting through responsible policies and practices designed to protect ourselves and the environment from the unwanted harmful effects of light pollution.

 Solutions to the problem of light pollution:

-Light pollution is a serious environmental concern that affects both the natural and human worlds.
+Light pollution is a serious environmental concern that affects both the natural and human world.

 It disrupts ecosystems, harms wildlife and leads to negative health impacts on humans.